PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 ## Probe Pre-process

 The change mask generated during the comparison is often used as the starting state of probe mask, prior to applying transforms.
-In somecase, the mask or segments need to be adjusted as the initial state.
+In some cases, the mask or segments need to be adjusted as the initial state.
 For example, in select cut frames, the mask reflects the removed frames.
 However, these frames do not exist in the final video, thus the video segments record the set neigboring frames of the cut in the final video.

-In general, masks and segments are always in the dimensions, spatial and temporal, of the source, identifying on the source what was changed, removed, etc.  In operations that generate masks that cut, resize or otherwise change these dimensions must be cast into the target media space.
+In general, masks and segments are always in the dimensions, spatial and temporal, of the source, identifying what changed to the source to build the target.
+Masks and meta-data associated with operations that cut, resize or otherwise change these dimensions must transformed into the target media space.

 The signature for a preprocess function is as follows: